omarreess/Check-Auth-Data-Library/README.md

 ## Features

  - Simple Library for Checking Data got from user in Right form or not before Using it in authentication Requests.
- - Library Tested using Unit test expexting worst senorio cases CheckAuthDataTest Class in Test Package.
+ - Library Tested using Unit test expecting worst scenario  cases CheckAuthDataTest Class in Test Package.
 ## Installation